sterin501/56game/README.md

  "event":"play"   ---> Requesting card from one player

- "event":"MatchIsDone" --> Sending end of Match details to users in room
+ "event":"MatchIsDone" --> Sending end of Match details to users in room & base points

  "event":"Reconnect" --> When user reconnets to the game